-The NorDig IRD shall support to by default select the "normal" audio stream for services which has several audio streams with different audio type for selected language.
+When the user has selected Normal audio as preferred audio, the NorDig IRD shall by default select the Normal audio stream for services which have several audio streams with different audio type for selected language.

-When the user has selected Supplementary Audio as preferred audio, the NorDig IRD shall support to by default select the supplementary audio stream for services which have several audio streams with different audio type for selected language.
+When the user has selected Supplementary Audio as preferred audio, the NorDig IRD shall by default select the supplementary audio stream for services which have several audio streams with different audio type for selected language.